danconsults/metroblog/_site/README.md

 Jekyll Metro is a theme built on top of bootstrap and other freely available libraries.
 Its aimed to provide a fully furnished Jekyll theme for personal sites with blog.

-## Version 1.0 Development (Beta 2 Released!)

-Head to [development branch](https://github.com/olakara/JekyllMetro/tree/development1.0) for bleeding edge.
-This is current development branch.
-New features include:
-- Light box feature
-- Social media share widget
-- New colors

-This release will include lots of code clean up and optimizations in CSS, JS and HTML.

 ## Features

 - Responsive Jekyll theme